Virginia Graeme Baker Pool and Spa Safety Act: Federal requirements

-All pool/spa drain covers manufactured, distributed or entered into commerce on or after December 19, 2008 must meet ASME/ANSI A112.19.8– 2007.
+All pool/spa drain covers manufactured, distributed or entered into commerce on or after December 19, 2008, must meet ASME/ANSI A112.19.8– 2007.
 All public pools and spas must be retrofitted with covers that meet the ASME/ANSI A112.19.8– 2007 standard.
 All public pools and spas that have a single drain other than an unblockable drain must employ one or more additional options.

 State requirements

 A pool contractor should verify that the pool and/or spa is in compliance with the federally mandated Virginia Graeme Baker Pool & Spa Safety Act which takes effect December 19, 2008.
-If the pool is not in compliance, the necessary steps should be taken to comply with the Virginia Graeme Baker Pool & Spa Safety Act, that, in essence, specifies that:
+If the pool is not in compliance, the necessary steps should be taken to comply with the Act, which, in essence, specifies that: